 Be sure to email or call your staff member.
 Include the following information in your communication (see appendix for a sample).

-Tell him or her about the camp and the camp assignment; general information about temperature day and night; and general information about housing.
+Tell him or her about the camp and the camp assignment; general information about climate (keep in mind that most internationals will use Celsius temperature readings); and general information about housing.

 Give information about the council—its location, major community, etc.